The Best of the (Not Always) Best

 Kim also delighted in the little sweet cookies he sold to go with the bitter coffee.
 He had a collection of sesame, peanut, or chocolate, priced at just 10 cents each.

-For more location-specific tips on unusual and adventurous things to do in Kenya, check these out:
+For more location-specific tips on unusual and adventurous Kenya hidden gems, complete our 4-part Kickin’ it in Kenya Series with these helpful guides: